aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/05_05_delete_endpoint.md

 {{% notice warning %}}
-Please note, that by the execution of the deletion SQL command, the predicted UDF script will not be deleted and will not be able to run until the endpoint is restarted.
+Please note, that by the execution of the deletion SQL command, the predicted UDF script will not be deleted and will not be able to run until the endpoint is deployed again.
 {{% /notice %}}